zencart/payeezyjs/README.md

 This module is compatible with Zen Cart® v1.5.4 and v1.5.5

-This module works with PHP 5 and PHP 7
+This module works with PHP 5 up to PHP 7.1.
+Not tested extensively on higher PHP versions.

 ## Installation